 State and County QuickFacts, produced by the U.S. Census Bureau, provides summary profile tables showing frequently requested data items from various Census Bureau programs.
 Profiles are available for the nation as a whole, as well as for individual states, counties and large cities.

 The Statistical Abstract of the United States, published annually by the U.S. Census Bureau from 1878 to 2012, provides statistics on social and economic conditions in the United States.
 The Statistical Abstract is also available in print (1878 to 2012) and CD-ROM (1993 to 2012) formats.
+It is available in ProQuest Statistical Abstract of the United States from 2012 onward.

 The United Nations Demographic Yearbook, produced by the United Nations Statistics Division since 1948, collects, compiles and disseminates official statistics from over 230 national statistical offices on a wide range of topics.